tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

 ![roc-auc-9](Images/roc-auc-9.png)

-Finally, point out to students that these techniques can be used to compare the performance of a single model using different hyperparameters, as well as to compare different model for the same problem.
+Finally, point out to students that these techniques can be used to compare the performance of a single model using different hyperparameters, as well as to compare different models for the same problem.

 Answer any questions before moving on.